Much like a good old diet that you have failed at time after time, you finally have a breakthrough.

-Now that I have a breakthrough, I’d like to share with you what I’ve done wrong all this time.
+Now that I’ve had a breakthrough, I’d like to share with you what I’ve done wrong all this time.

-As the title alluded, this wasn’t my first rodeo in personal growth endeavour.
+As the title alluded to, this wasn’t my first rodeo in personal growth endeavour.

 To my dismay, it never amounted to anything.